SawiPL/efi-x540ub/README.md

 **Touchpad sometimes stops working, it requires pluging an external mouse in order to fix the problem.
 I do not know if there is other workaround for this problem.
 *** It seems that sleep mode does not work properly when charging.
 I do not know if there is workaround.

+# Disclaimer
+I am not responsible for any damage/data loss caused by using this EFI or installing macOS on your device.
+It is your choice to do so.
+It is best to make your own EFI using Dortania OpenCore guide, in this way you minimalize risk of damaging your laptop/PC/potato/whatever you're working on.